Mahanvali/Nocastinator/README.md

 then run `cargo shuttle project start --idle-minutes 0`

+Remember to replace the user id with your own user id.

 then after creating a shuttle project run with `cargo shuttle deploy` to have it hosted.